johncarl81/transfuse/documentation.md

 #### Dependency Injection

-Transfuse implements JSR330, the same standard many of the leading depedency injection framworks implement.
+Transfuse implements JSR330, the same standard many of the leading dependency injection frameworks implement.
 The following annotations are available:

 ##### @Inject

 Transfuse allows you to inject into the constructor, methods and fields of a class.
 These injections may be public, package private, protected or private.
 You should prefer constructor injection, then method then field injection.
 Likewise, for performance reasons, you should prefer public, package private or protected injections over private.
-Private injections requires Tansfuse to use reflection at runtime and for large dependency graphs may significantly affect performance.
+Private injections requires Transfuse to use reflection at runtime and for large dependency graphs may significantly affect performance.

 ##### Provider